James Masterton's Chart Watch UK

 JMStudio

-Welcome to the official home page of James Masterton, author of an alarmingly long-running weekly analysis of the UK singles and albums charts.
+Welcome to the online home of James Masterton, author of the definitive – and remarkably long-running – weekly analysis of the UK music charts.

 Latest Blog Posts